yourfavoritecharles/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio
-This GitHub page showcases my cybersecurity and IT skills
+Hello!
+I'm Charles Steward, a Penn State student purusing a B.S.
+Cybersecurity Analytics and Operations degree.
+This portfolio showcases my knowledge and experience in programming, penetration testing,  threat detection, network security, and malware analysis.
+It contains projects